 While Graceland is without doubt one of Memphis’ major tourist draws, do not forget the National Civil Rights Museum.

-The museum marks where Lorraine Motel once stood, the place where Martin Luther King, Jr. was fatally shot in 1968.
+The museum marks where the Lorraine Motel once stood, the place where Martin Luther King, Jr. was fatally shot in 1968.

 Blues Highway of the Great River Road

 Your rental car will be put to good use if you head down what is popularly known as the Blues Highway, a segment of US Route 61 that runs for almost 400 kilometers to Vicksburg, Mississippi.

 Fittingly as the start of the Blues Highway, Memphis offers a lineup of institutions dedicated to blues music and its legends.

 Apart from the virtual pilgrimage site that is Graceland which is highly recommended even if you are not an Elvis fan, you can drive to Beale Street where you can hear live Blues, and down the Mississippi riverfront where you can sample that ubiquitous barbecue.